Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_lindsey.md

 - **What is done well:** Your code being so well documented makes following along with your data cleaning process very simple.
 I especially liked that your markdown cells are in a more narrative style, if you will, which gives the reader the opportunity to follow your exact chain of thinking.
 - **Possible improvements** It seems like your project is going well, but I think some more background information would have been helpful.
 I'm not too familiar with a lot of the linguistic jargon you use, so even a simple glossary in one of your files would be helpful.
 - **What I learned** So I did some more research and learned about Katakana, but I'm still a little fuzzy and would definitely like to learn more about it.
 From my current understanding, I think that Katakana is a set of characters that are derived from other languages, or is that too specific?
+*Re: Joey (4/16/2020) - I see your comments about a glossary of some kind and understand completely; when all is said and done, I'll probably put some links in for further reading along with a simple definition of what's going on.
+You're close on the Katakana definition!
+The characters are very much Japanese characters, but they're made for (mostly Western) loan words and onomatopoeia.
+They stand out from other Japanese characters (something I'm going over in my presentation), so they're easy to pick out from a set.*

 #### Jordan
 - **What is done well:** It looks like you overcame the challenge of using katakana in Python, well done!
 Like other commenters have said, your code is well organized and easy to follow
 - **Possible improvements:** Everything looks good in general but I would have liked to see more exploratory analysis just so that I can wrap my head around it better.
 - **What I learned:** Your use of .startswith looks very useful, I'll keep that function in mind in case I need it in the future.
+*Re: Jordan (4/16/2020) - .startswith was a lifesaver, honestly.
+It wasn't a fix-all because some lines started with an M or F but was really just one speaker referring to another, but it got the job done.
+Glad everything is easy to follow!*

 #### Anthony
 - **What is done well:** Your notebooks are sooooo well-formatted, Lindsey!
 Very readable and very easy to follow, I can clearly get a picture of your thought process as you're working on your project.
 Great job.
 - **Possible improvements:** I totally get what you're talking about with "la" (ラ) in your analysis notebook.
 If you're familiar with Regex, it might be useful the word boundary functions here!
 - **What I learned:** Lots about Japanese!
 I've never really looked closely at the distinctions between kanji, katakana, and hiragana, so it was fun to take a close look at one of them.
+*Re: Anthony (4/16/2020) - Thank you so much!
+I try to make things easy to follow because I feel like getting down a thought process will help readers understand why I took certain steps with my process.
+I, sadly, am not too familiar with regex, but if I find some time to work with it, that's a good solution to the doublecounting issue I'm having.*